ParaToolsInc/taucmdr/docs/packaging.rst

 TAU Commander.
 The important ones are:

 :build:
-   Build a new TAU Commander distribution in the ``build`` directory.
+   Build everything needed for a new TAU Commander installation in the ``build`` directory.
-   Use this to see what's included in the distribution.

 :build_sphinx:
    Rebuild TAU Commander developer documentation (which you are currently reading) in the ``build/sphinx`` directory.